ga-dc/gladiator/readme.md

 ### Arena Spec

-* An arena has a name
+* An arena has a name   x
-  * The name should be capitalized
+  * The name should be capitalized   x   10 failures
-* An arena can have gladiators
+* An arena can have gladiators x
-* You can add a gladiator to the arena
+* You can add a gladiator to the arena x    7 failures
-  * The arena should never have more than 2 gladiators in it at a time
+  * The arena should never have more than 2 gladiators in it at a time x     6 failures
 * If there are two gladiators in the arena, you can call a fight method that results in the elimination of one of the gladiators from the arena.
   * Winning conditions:
     * Trident beats Spear